CORPFIN 2504 - Options, Futures & Risk Management

 Learning & Teaching ModesLectures

-Learning and teaching for this course will be delivered through lectures, supplemented with the reading materials mentioned in the section "Required Resources".
+Learning and teaching for this course will be delivered through lectures, supplemented with the reading materials mentioned in the section 'Required Resources'.
+Students are also encouraged to utilise the recommended resources described in the section 'Recommended Resources'.

 Tutorial classes will be held weekly commencing second week of the semester.
 Membership of tutorial classes is to be finalised by the end of the second week of semester.